Residential Addition: Nestled Volumes

-This carriage house* is inspired by both the extraordinary works of art housed in its interior and by the spectacular natural beauty of a grove of live oaks and banyan trees surrounding its exterior.
+This residential addition is inspired by both the extraordinary works of art housed in its interior and by the spectacular natural beauty of a grove of live oaks and banyan trees surrounding its exterior.
 The design serves these two remarkable contexts by creating a series of vessels that simultaneously display and protect important works of art while engaging the landscape.
 These vessels are a series of interconnected boxes carefully positioned to form a sculpted pavilion within a garden.

 The owner’s extensive art collection prompted the crafting of unique locations to display a pair of glass works and an installation.
 Three distinct volumes were created to house these important works.
 The stair volume houses a Dodecahedron Lamp by Olafur Eliasson.
 The main gallery space houses a Chandelier by Dale Chihuly and the office cupola houses a Web by Tomas Saraceno.
 All of these artworks define architectural space and were positioned to be viewed from multiple angles.
 The works were also located to be viewed under controlled artificial light and dynamic natural light.
 A series of windows in each volume mark the passage of light throughout the day providing each art work with an ever-changing environment.